 Step I: Research & Recommend

-As part of our unique process, we'll prepare a custom:
+As part of our unique process, we'll prepare a:

-• Executive feature magazine-style bio written by a People magazine writer
+• Executive feature magazine-style biographical profile written by a People Magazine writer for your speaker/media kit

 • Professional speaker/media kit with an organization overview and/or fact sheet

-• Speaking agreement (which you should review with your preferred legal adviser)
+• Sample speaking agreement (which must be reviewed with your trusted legal adviser)

 For certain client packages, as a unique feature of our PR agency, we might also:

-• Refer you to our recommended public speaking training organization for a free two-day session
+• Refer your expert to our recommended public speaking training organization for a free two-day session.

 • Submit your expert to Associated Press AP Planner, AP Newsroom, and AP Resource Desk, which reaches 15,000 AP and other newsrooms (WSJ, NYT, NPR, etc.) directories worldwide.
 Conference and meeting organizers, attorneys seeking expert witnesses, and journalists and academics seeking industry experts use this tool.